 ‘It is a good thing she did,’ Madame Maxime said.
 ‘This is not Barty Crouch the Triwizard Judge, the skeleton is the wrong height.
 Yet they haven’t been dead for more than a few months.’

-A bright, flame-edge red flash burst through the branches and Albus Dumbledore stepped into the clearing.
-His phoenix perched upon his shoulder.
-Its quiet soft song lifted Fleur’s heart and banished thoughts of Rita Skeeter.
+A bright, flame-edged red flash burst through the branches and Albus Dumbledore stepped into the clearing.
+His phoenix perched upon his shoulder; its quiet soft song lifted Fleur’s heart and banished thoughts of Rita Skeeter.

 ‘You cannot be suggesting they will suspect her?!’
 Maman drew herself up.
 ‘If anyone accuses my daughters—’

-‘I am implying nothing of the sort, Madam Delacour, but they will have questions about the body that your daughters can answer.’
-Albus Dumbledore drew his wand; a knotted, engraved length of pale wood and cast some powerful wards in a tight circle around the body.
+‘I am implying nothing of the sort, Madam Delacour, but they may have questions about the body that your daughters can answer.’
+Albus Dumbledore drew his wand, a knotted, engraved length of pale wood, and cast some powerful wards in a tight circle around the body.
 ‘Did you only just find this skeleton, Miss Delacour?’

 ‘Yes.
 Gabby screamed and I came running after her and found it.’